milnus/Magphi/paper/paper.md

 Magphi is scalable and can take multiple genomes and pairs of seed sequences.
 Outputs are divided by the input seed sequences for easier file management

 # Acknowledgements
 MGJ is supported by The Melbourne Research Scholarship from The University of Melbourne.
+MRD is supported by a University of Melbourne CR Roper Fellowship.

 # References